Atom Smasher (DC Comics): Publication history

 Atom Smasher was created by Roy Thomas and Jerry Ordway, and first appeared in The All-Star Squadron #25 (September 1983).

 Thomas spoke on Atom Smasher's creation, stating that he was named after Alan Rothstein, a friend of him and his wife Dann Thomas.
 Albert was made Jewish for the purposes of representation, with the Thomases believing that there were few overtly Jewish superheroes.
-Additionally, Albert's growth-based abilities were designed to contrast with the shrinking powers of his godfather, the Atom.
+Albert's growth-based abilities were designed to contrast with the shrinking powers of his godfather, the Atom.

 Fictional character biography

 Origin

 The godson of Al Pratt, the Golden Age Atom, Albert Rothstein acquired his metahuman powers of super strength and control over his molecular structure, allowing him to alter the size and density of his body, from his grandfather, a reluctant supervillain known as Cyclotron.
-This allowed him to fight crime first as Nuklon, and then, later, as Atom Smasher.
 As Nuklon, Albert was a charter member of Infinity, Inc. and subsequently served in the Justice League.
 He was considered a dependable, but rather insecure and indecisive superhero while in Infinity, Inc. During this time he had a mohawk haircut.
 While in the JLA, he forged a strong friendship with fellow former Infinity Inc. teammate Obsidian.